JuliaThTranNguyen/AWS_CI-CD_Pipeline_demo/README.md

 You can follow the URL to see the actual running app.

-## Notes: This is just a demo of configuration && set up steps for AWS CI/CD Pipeline Usage.
+### Notes: This is just a demo of configuration for AWS CI/CD Pipeline Usage.

 This settings is 100% validate, however, I might changes some configuration or delete this AWS at some point.

 Therefore, the URL might not exist or available for public user to interact with.

 -----------------------------THANK YOU SO MUCH FOR YOUR TIME---------------------------------